How To Brine a Turkey

 This is a great recipe for a turkey brine.
 You can use this brine for any turkey or whole chickens as well.

 Turkey Brine Recipe:

-The best way I’ve found to brine is using a XL Ziplock bag inside a cooler.
+The best way I’ve found to brine a turkey is using a XL Ziplock Bag inside a cooler.
 This way everything is contained and if there is any leakage it will be contained in the cooler.

 Place the turkey inside the XL Ziplock Bag and pour in the cooled brine – top the turkey off with an additional gallon of water and the entire bird should be covered.

 Close the bag and lay a bag of ice on top (this will help keep the turkey submerged).
 Let the turkey soak for 24 hours replacing the ice as needed.